LanKuDot/MLGame/games/pingpong/README.md

 ## Input Scripts for ML Mode

-The pingpong game is a 2P game, so it can accept two different ml scripts by specifying `-i <script_for_1P> <script_for_2P>`.
+The pingpong game is a 2P game, so it can accept two different ml scripts by specifying `-i <script_for_1P> -i <script_for_2P>`.
 If there is only one script specified, 1P and 2P will use the same script.

 You can specify `ml_play_manual.py` as the input script.
 It will create an invisible joystick for you to play with the ml process.
 For example:
-1. Start the game by the command `python MLGame.py pingpong <difficulty> -i ml_play_template.py ml_play_manual.py`.
+1. Start the game by the command `python MLGame.py -i ml_play_template.py -i ml_play_manual.py pingpong <difficulty>`.
 There will be 2 windows, and one is the "Invisible joystick".
 The terminal will output a message "Invisible joystick is used.
 Press Enter to start the 2P ml process."

 <img src="https://i.imgur.com/iyrS87t.png" height="500px" />